Auto Focus: Criticism by Scotty Crane

 One of Bob Crane's sons, Scotty, bitterly attacked the film as being inaccurate.
 In an October 2002 article, Scotty said that his father was not a regular church-goer and had only been to church three times in the last dozen years of his life, including his own funeral.
 There is no evidence that Crane engaged in S&M, and director Paul Schrader told Scotty that the S&M scene was based on Schrader's own personal experience.
 Scotty claims that his father and John Carpenter did not become close friends who socialized together until 1975, and that Crane was already a sex addict and had recorded his sexual encounters since 1956, long before he became famous.

 Scotty and his mother had written their own script for a film biography on Crane.
 The spec script, alternately titled "F-Stop" and "Take Off Your Clothes and Smile", was written up in Variety by columnist Army Archerd, but after Auto-Focus was announced, interest in Scotty's script ceased.

 Awards and nominations

 Paul Schrader was nominated for the Golden Seashell at the San Sebastián International Film Festival.
-Willem Dafoe was nominated for Best Supporting Actor by the Chicago Film Critics Association but lost to Tim Robbins for Mystic River.
+Willem Dafoe was nominated for Best Supporting Actor by the Chicago Film Critics Association but lost to Dennis Quaid for Far from Heaven.